Minimax rates for the linear-in-means model reveal an identifiability-estimability gap: Peer effects are asymptotically collinear in random experiments

-A proof can be found in the Appendix.
-The first condition requires that nodal covariates $T$ are independent of the network, and independent across nodes.
-The second condition is effectively a technical condition, and requires that the tail behavior of the nodal covariates decays at, or faster than, that of Gamma random variables.
-This ensures that averages of the $T_i$ are well-behaved.
+A proof of this result can be found in Appendix~\ref{apx:proof:lem:indepcov:nonid}.
+The first condition of Theorem~\ref{lem:indepcov:nonid} requires that the nodal covariates are independent across nodes.
+The sub-gamma condition ensures that we can control averages of the $T_i$ using standard concentration inequalities.
 The class of subgamma distributions is broad, and includes as special cases the Bernoulli, Poisson, Exponential, Gamma, and Gaussian distributions, as well as any sub-Gaussian or squared sub-Gaussian distribution and all bounded distributions \citep{boucheron2013,vershynin2020}.

-Similarly, the third condition requires that the regression errors $\varepsilon$ are not too heavy-tailed.
+The second condition of Theorem~\ref{lem:indepcov:nonid} requires that nodal covariates $\T$ are independent of the network.
+This is the case for many controlled experiments on networks.
+The third condition, similar to the first, requires that the regression errors $\varepsilon$ are not too heavy-tailed.
 The fourth condition requires that the network has no self-loops.
+We anticipate that this requirement can be relaxed, but we do not pursue this here.

-Weighted networks are allowed so long as all edges have non-negative edges weights.
-The condition in equation~\eqref{eq:growth:nub} requires that the size of each neighborhood is growing.
-Notably, it does not require that the network is binary (i.e., $A_{ij} \in \set{0,1}$), but rather only requires that the edge weights be non-negative.
-That is, $A_{ij} \ge 0$ denotes the strength of the connection between nodes $i$ and $j$.
-When the network is binary, such that $A_{ij} \in \set{0, 1}$, the condition on the degrees reduces to $\min_{i \in [n]} d_i = \omega(\log n)$.
+We note that weighted networks are allowed in Theorem~\ref{lem:indepcov:nonid}, so long as all edges have non-negative edges weights.
+The condition in Equation~\eqref{eq:growth:nub} requires that the size of each neighborhood is growing.
+When the network is binary, such that $\A_{ij} \in \set{0, 1}$, the condition on the degrees reduces to $\min_{i \in [n]} d_i = \omega(\log n)$.
 That is, the size of the smallest neighborhood must grow faster than $\log n$.
 This implies that no nodes in the network are isolated.
-In the more general case of a weighted, non-negative network, the condition in equation~\eqref{eq:growth:nub} essentially requires that no individual edge accounts for too much of the total ``weight'' incident on any vertex.
-Although we present Lemma~\ref{lem:indepcov:nonid} in the context of scalar nodal covariates, we note that the lemma can be extended to multiple nodal covariates provided that the subgamma assumption holds for each covariate.
+In the more general case of a weighted, non-negative network, the condition in Equation~\eqref{eq:growth:nub} essentially requires that no individual edge accounts for too much of the total ``edge weight'' incident on any vertex.
+Although we present Theorem~\ref{lem:indepcov:nonid} in the context of scalar nodal covariates, the theorem can be extended to multiple nodal covariates, provided that the subgamma assumption holds for each covariate.

-When all of the conditions hold, the interference term $GT$ and the contagion term $GY$ become colinear with the intercept in the large-network limit (i.e., as the number of vertices $n$ grows).

-\begin{remark} Lemma~\ref{lem:indepcov:nonid} implies that the columns of the design matrix corresponding to the intercept $\alpha$, the contagion parameter $\beta$ and the interference parameter $\delta$ are asymptotically colinear under the simulations in \cite{bramoulle2009}. \end{remark}